 - The first

-sets the owner's permissions toread(4) + write(2) + execute(1) = 7
+7sets the owner’s permissions toread(4) + write(2) + execute(1) = 7 - The second

-sets the group's permissions toread(4) + write(2) + execute(1) = 7
+7sets the group’s permissions toread(4) + write(2) + execute(1) = 7 - The third

-sets the permissions for others toread(4) + write(2) + execute(1) = 7
+7sets the permissions for others toread(4) + write(2) + execute(1) = 7

-and also to all files and subdirectories contained in the directory.
-For
+The -R option stands for “recursive.”
+When used with chmod, it applies the permission change to the directory and also to all files and subdirectories contained in the directory.
+For example:

-1 | chmod -R 755 /path/to/directory |
+1chmod -R 755 /path/to/directory

 This will set the directory and all its contents to be readable, writable, and executable by the owner, and readable and executable by everyone else.
 Subdirectories will also have the same permissions set recursively.